yiduoke/3y1b/README.md

 [link!](http://206.189.206.243/)

 ## DESCRIPTION
 The goal of this website is to help users stay organized.
-Users can add tasks to their to-do list and simultaneously view tasks in list form and calendar form (on the same page).
+Users can add tasks to their to-do list.
 A shopping list is on a page separate from tasks.
 A statistics page will create incentive to complete tasks in a timely manner.

 ## Tasks Page
 Users can add tasks to complete and choose whether or not to be timed for a task and can start any time they wish.